jusolibre/BlogAPI/README.md

 }
 ```
 <h2>Questions?
 Bugs?</h2>
-Feel free to open a new issue.
+Feel free to open a new issue and we'll try to help you!